Dynamic Longest Common Substring in Polylogarithmic Time: Introduction

-We answer this question by significantly improving on the bounds presented by Amir et al.~\cite{amir19} and presenting a solution for the fully dynamic LCS problem that handles each update in amortized polylogarithmic time with high probability.
-As a warm-up, we present a (relatively simple) deterministic solution for the partially dynamic LCS problem that handles each update in amortized $\cO(\log^{2}n)$ time.
+We answer this question by significantly improving on the bounds presented by Amir et al.~\cite{amir19} and presenting a solution for the fully dynamic LCS problem that handles each update in amortized $\cO(\log^7 n)$ time with high probability, using $\cOtilde(n)$ space.
+As a warm-up, we present a (relatively simple) deterministic solution for the partially dynamic LCS problem that handles each update in $\cO(\log n / \log\log n)$ time, using $\cOtilde(n)$ space.

 After having determined that the complexity of fully dynamic LCS is polylogarithmic, the next natural question is whether we can further improve the bound to polyloglogarithmic.
 By now, we have techniques that can be used to not only distinguish between these two situations but (in some cases) also provide tight bounds.
 As a prime example, static predecessor for a set of $n$ numbers from $[n^{2}]$ requires $\Omega(\log\log n)$ time for structures of size $\cOtilde(n)$~\cite{patrascu06pred}, and dynamic connectivity for forests requires $\Omega(\log n)$ time~\cite{patrascu06loglb}, with both bounds being asymptotically tight.
 In some cases, seemingly similar problems might have different complexities, as in the orthogonal range emptiness problem: Nekrich~\cite{DBLP:conf/compgeom/Nekrich07} showed a data structure of size $\cO(n\log^{4}n)$ with $\cO(\log^2 \log n)$ query time for 3 dimensions, while for the same problem in 4 dimensions P{\v a}tra{\c s}cu showed that any polynomial-size data structure requires $\Omega(\log n / \log \log n)$ query time~\cite{DBLP:journals/siamcomp/Patrascu11}.